 Oral appliance therapy is appropriate for people with mild to moderate sleep apnea or those with severe cases who can’t tolerate CPAP.

-Oral appliances work by repositioning your jaw, which helps hold open your airway at night.
+This treatment works by repositioning your jaw, which helps hold open your airway at night.
 You just put the mouthguard in at night and it can keep your airway from collapsing.
 In addition, it can help address teeth grinding and clenching as well as overnight jaw pain.
-Oral appliances are typically covered by insurance.
+Your insurance will typically cover the cost of your oral appliance.

 CPAP, continuous positive airway pressure, is considered the gold standard sleep apnea treatment because it is very effective.
 In this treatment, the patient wears a mask attached to a hose and a pump, which forces air into your nose, mouth, and throat.
-This keeps the airway open and ensures you are supplied with air.
+This keeps the airway open and ensures you can breathe normally.